PianZu/focusflow/docs/requirements/domain_model.md

 ## Overview

 This document provides details on the implementation of the core domain models for the FocusFlow application.
-It includes entity relationships, enums and helper methods.
+It includes entity relationships, enums and service methods.

 ## 1. **Implemented Enums**